vitalinfo/after_commit_state/README.md

 # after_commit_state

-Use this module to check model state in after_commit callback, is it was created or updated.
+Use this module to check model state in after_commit callback, if it was created or updated.

 ## Usage